Safeguarding Seniors: Comprehensive Fall Prevention Strategies for a Secure Home

 Begin by evaluating the living environment for potential hazards:

-• Eliminate Clutter: Keep floors clear of items like shoes, books, and cords that could cause tripping.
+✓ Eliminate clutter — Keep floors clear of shoes, books, and cords that could cause tripping.

-• Secure Rugs and Carpets: Use non-slip backing or double-sided tape to prevent rugs from slipping.
+✓ Secure rugs and carpets — Use non-slip backing or double-sided tape to prevent sliding.

-• Install Handrails and Grab Bars: Place sturdy handrails on both sides of stairways and grab bars in bathrooms to provide support.
+✓ Install handrails and grab bars — Add sturdy handrails on both sides of stairs and grab bars in bathrooms for support.

 2. Promote Physical Activity

-Regular exercise helps maintain strength, balance, and flexibility:
+Regular movement helps maintain strength, balance, and flexibility:

-• Balance and Strength Training: Engage in activities like tai chi or gentle yoga to improve stability.
+✓ Balance and strength training — Activities like tai chi or gentle yoga can improve stability.

 3. Review Medications